-(a) provide for the immediate release of goods upon receipt of the customs declaration and fulfillment of all applicable requirements and procedures;

-(b) provides for the electronic submission and processing of documents and data, including lists, prior to the arrival of goods in order to expedite the release of goods from customs control upon arrival;

-(c) allows goods to be released at the point of arrival without the need for temporary transportation to warehouses or other facilities; and

-(d) requires that if a party does not release the goods promptly, the importer shall be informed, including, to the extent permitted by its law, the reasons for not releasing the goods and identifying the border agency, if not the customs administration, that withheld the release of the goods.
+Provide for the immediate release of goods upon receipt of the customs declaration and fulfillment of all applicable requirements and procedures. (a) provides for the electronic submission and processing of documents and data, including lists, prior to the arrival of goods in order to expedite the release of goods from customs control upon arrival. o) Allows goods to be released at the point of arrival without the need for temporary transportation to warehouses or other (or facilities; and c) and Requires that if a party does not release the goods promptly, the importer shall be informed, including, to the extent permitted by its law, the reasons for not releasing the goods and identifying the border agency, if not the customs administration, (d)

+that withheld the release of the goods.
-3. Nothing this Article shall require a Party to release a good if the requirements for its release are not met or prevent Party from liquidating a security deposit in accordance with its own law.

-4. Each Party may permit, to the extent practicable and in accordance with its customs laws, the transportation of goods intended for importation within its customs-controlled territory from the point of entry into its territory to another customs office in its territory from which the goods are to be released, provided that the applicable regulatory requirements are met.
+- 3. Nothing in this Article shall require a Party to release a good if the requirements for its release are not met or prevent a Party from liquidating a security deposit in accordance with its own law. - 4.
+Each Party may permit, to the extent practicable and in accordance with its customs laws, the transportation of goods intended for importation within its customs-controlled territory from the point of entry into its territory to another customs office in its territory from which the goods are to be released, provided that the applicable regulatory requirements are met.